Coronavirus Restrictions (MN): Gov. Walz Announces Restrictions On Social Gatherings, Restaurants, Gyms, and Youth Sports

 Originally, the restrictions began in March to prepare hospitals so that they could care for those ill with the virus.
 Now, months later, Walz says one of the major reasons for the new restrictions is because of the immense strain placed on health care workers.

 Late Wednesday morning, Minnesota health officials reported 67 deaths due to COVID, and the state’s death toll crossed 3,000.
-The rate of hospitalizations has also never been higher, as there were 27 hospitalizations per 100,000 residents as of Nov.
+The rate of hospitalizations has also never been higher; there were 27 hospitalizations per 100,000 residents as of Nov.
 9.

 It took 29 weeks to reach 100,000 infections in the state, and just six weeks after that to reach 200,000.
 The state projects it will hit the 300,000 case mark sometime next week.